 v.
 An employee who is a contact of a close contact (one who did not have direct interaction with an individual who has tested positive for COVID-19 or is symptomatic) may continue to work without need for quarantine or medical advice so long as the employee remains asymptomatic.

 ii.
-When the supervisor determines telecommuting is not appropriate, the employee may physically report to work under the following conditions which must be maintained for a 10 working day period starting with the employee’s last date of close contact to the individual that tested positive for COVID-19:
+When the supervisor determines telecommuting is not appropriate, the employee may physically report to work under the following conditions which must be maintained for a 14 day period starting with the employee’s last date of close contact to the individual that tested positive for COVID-19:

 a) The employee remains asymptomatic.

 b) The employee must monitor symptoms prior to starting work each day, immediately report onset of symptoms to immediate supervisor and follow the protocols outlined in 3.A.